*This story was updated and edited by Jenna Heil on Tuesday, October 25, 2022 for clarity and brevity.

-Purpose requires you to figure out why someone is presenting you with information.
-A YouTube star may be showing creative and unique makeup techniques, but their aim could be to sell that makeup.
-A late-night talk show interviewee might be selling their new movie.
+The final step is determining the purpose of the source, which requires you to learn why someone is presenting the information.
+A YouTube star might show creative and unique makeup techniques, but with the goal to sell makeup.
+A late night talk show interviewee might be selling their new movie.
 An opinion piece may demonstrate bias, whether it is obvious or not.
-These are all important things to figure out.
+These are all important things to determine.

-When doing research, you want to find the best information to support your ideas, which requires careful evaluation of the information you may come across.
-Keeping in mind credibility, relevance, authority, accuracy, and purpose will help you with this.
+Remember, when doing research, you want to find the best information to support your ideas, which requires careful evaluation of the information you gather.
+Keep in mind – relevance, authority, accuracy and purpose when determining credibility of research.